Additional information

 This application is written in Python, with the help of the ReportLab library (the web part is powered by the flask framework).
 The code is open-source and is available here: framagit.org.
-The ability of this application to reproduce several figures (independently) published by the IPCC was carefully tested.
-However, this is not a product of the IPCC (which is not responsible for projects or researches).
+The ability of this application to reproduce several figures published by the IPCC was carefully tested (however, the IPCC bears no responsibility for this software).

 If it does not work as expected